 Year Ended December 31,

-- 2015 2014 2013
+- 2016 2015 2014

-- (In \$ millions, except percentages)
+- (In \$ mill ions, except percer ntages)

-Income tax provision computed at US federal statutory tax rate 171 329 563
+Income tax provision computed at US federal statutory tax rate 361 171 329

-Change in valuation allowance 124 49 89
+Change in valuation allowance (18) 124 49

-Equity income and dividends (33) (50) (44)
+Equity income and dividends (60) (33) (50)

-(Income) expense not resulting in tax impact, net (32) (34) (33)
+(Income) expense not resulting in tax impact, net (152) (32) (34)

-US tax effect of foreign earnings and dividends 15 49 35
+US tax effect of foreign earnings and dividends 302 15 49

-Foreign tax credits (4) (34) (38)
+Foreign tax credits (293) (4) (34)

-Other foreign tax rate differentials (41) (33) (55)
+Other foreign tax rate differentials (44) (41) (33)

-Legislative changes (19)

-Tax-deductible interest on foreign equity investments and other related items - 12 11
+Tax-deductible interest on foreign equity investments and other related items - 12

-State income taxes, net of federal benefit 6 9 11
+State income taxes, net of federal benefit 8 6 9

-Other, net (5) 17 (12)
+Other, net 18 (5) 17

-Income tax provision (benefit) 201 314 508
+Income tax provision (benefit) 122 201 314

-Effective income tax rate 41 % 33 % 32 %
+Effective income tax rate 12 % 41 % 33 %

-Federal and state income taxes have not been provided on accumulated but undistributed earnings of \$3.9 billion as of December 31, 2015 as such earnings have been permanently reinvested in the business or may be remitted substantially free of incremental US federal tax liability.
+Federal and state income taxes have not been provided on accumulated but undistributed earnings of \$4.3 billion as of December 31, 2016 as such earnings have been permanently reinvested in the business or may be remitted substantially free of incremental US federal tax liability.
 The determination of the amount of the unrecognized deferred tax liability related to the undistributed earnings is not practicable.

-The higher effective tax rate for the year ended December 31, 2015 is primarily attributable to an increase in the valuation allowance due to an increase in losses in jurisdictions with no tax benefit.
-The increase in losses primarily relates to a \$123 million long-lived asset impairment recorded to fully write-off certain ethanol related assets at the Company's acetyl facility in Nanjing, China and a \$174 million charge related to the termination of a raw materials contract with a supplier in Singapore (Note 18).
+The lower effective tax rate for the year ended December 31, 2016 is primarily attributable to the release of valuation allowances in foreign jurisdictions due to internal restructuring in Canada, improved operating results in China and settlement of uncertain tax positions and technical clarifications in Germany and the US.
+The higher effective rate for the year ended December 31, 2015 was due to increased losses in jurisdictions with no tax benefit.
+The increased losses primarily related to a \$123 million long-lived asset impairment recorded to fully write-off certain ethanol related assets at the Company's acetyl facility in Nanjing, China and a \$174 million charge related to the termination of a raw materials contract with a supplier in Singapore (Note 18).
+These losses without tax benefit impacted 2015, but did not recur in 2016.
 The tax impact of these events was partially offset by decreases in uncertain tax positions of \$29 million due to audit closures and technical jurisdictional clarifications.
-The effective tax rate was comparable for the years ended December 31, 2014 and 2013.

 In February 2015, the Company established a centralized European headquarters for the purpose of improving the operational efficiencies and profitability of its European operations and certain global product lines.
-These activities directly impacted the Company's mix of earnings and product flows and resulted in both favorable and unfavorable tax rate impacts in the jurisdictions in which the Company operates.
-These impacts have been reflected in Other foreign tax rate differentials included in the reconciliation of the significant differences between the US federal statutory tax rate and the effective income tax rate.
+These activities directly impacted the Company's mix of earnings and product flows and resulted in net favorable tax rate impacts in the jurisdictions in which the Company operates.
+These impacts have been reflected in (Income) expense not resulting in tax impact, net and Other foreign tax rate differentials included in the reconciliation of the significant differences between the US federal statutory tax rate and the effective income tax rate.